 Luckily, I found this Hudson sprayer that as far as I can tell is exactly the same as the Gilmour – perhaps even made by the same manufacturer, but I’m not sure about that.

 This is a professional hose end sprayer.

 Along with seaweed, fish has been used as a fertilizer for centuries.

-But where using fish as fertilizer has liquid seaweed beat is in the nutrients it contains, especially nitrogen (N) and phosphorus (P).
+But using fish as fertilizer does beat liquid seaweed in one way – the major nutrients it contains, especially nitrogen (N) and phosphorus (P).